 Drugs and toxins, most commonly acetaminophen

 The most common toxin is acetaminophen Acetaminophen Poisoning Acetaminophen poisoning can cause gastroenteritis within hours and hepatotoxicity 1 to 3 days after ingestion.
 Severity of hepatotoxicity after a single acute overdose is predicted by serum... read more ; toxicity is dose-related.
 Predisposing factors for acetaminophen-induced liver failure include preexisting liver disease, chronic alcohol use, and use of drugs that induce the cytochrome P-450 enzyme system (eg, anticonvulsants).
-Other toxins include amoxicillin/clavulanate, halothane, iron compounds, isoniazid, nonsteroidal anti-inflammatory drugs (NSAIDs), some compounds in herbal products, and Amanita phalloides mushrooms (see Liver Injury Caused by Drugs Liver Injury Caused by Drugs Many drugs (eg, statins) commonly cause asymptomatic elevation of hepatic enzymes (alanine aminotransferase [ALT], aspartate aminotransferase [AST], alkaline phosphatase).
+Other toxins include antibiotics (notably, amoxicillin/clavulanate), halothane, iron compounds, isoniazid, nonsteroidal anti-inflammatory drugs (NSAIDs), some compounds in herbal products, and Amanita phalloides mushrooms (see Liver Injury Caused by Drugs Liver Injury Caused by Drugs Many medications (eg, statins) commonly cause asymptomatic elevation of hepatic enzymes (alanine aminotransferase [ALT], aspartate aminotransferase [AST], alkaline phosphatase).
 However, clinically... read more ).
 Some drug reactions are idiosyncratic.

 Less common causes include